u6684258/instance-generator/README.md

 ```

-## Remarks
+## Remarks on Domain Encoding

 Although it is not enforced (because it is not required by PDDL), the instance
-generator expects the following:
+generator expects the following from domain files:

 - The types of parameters of derived predicates are repeated in the axiom heads
-  that define the respective derived predicates, and
+  that define the respective derived predicates.
-- the types mentioned in an axiom head are the same as the ones mentioned for
+- The types mentioned in an axiom head are consistent with those of the
-  the corresponding derived predicate in the `:predicate` section.
+  corresponding derived predicate in the `:predicate` section (the type is
+  repeated or the axiom head specifies a subtype).

 For example,